 Hopewell is the only residential mental health facility in Ohio that provides this type of treatment-based, community-centered care, and is among one of very few facilities of its kind in the country that provide comprehensive mental health treatment in a working farm setting.

-Hopewell is a private-pay facility.
+Hopewell is a private-pay mental health facility.
 The daily residential community fee for the first two months is $290, with the total cost of the first month due upon admission into our program.
 Prior to admission, financially responsible parties (family, guardian or applicant) must complete a Financial Disclosure form; after two months, the daily fee may be adjusted for qualifying families who apply for assistance.
 Fees apply for additional professional services, medications and lab services.

 The Value of Therapeutic Community